mkatychev/filmreel/frame.md

 for the protocol defined.
 * Must contain a *body* object even if no body data is to be sent.
-If no [cut `${VARIABLES}`](cut.md#cut-variable) are specified in the body then the ayload will be sent as-is.
+If no [cut `${VARIABLES}`](cut.md#cut-variable) are specified in the body then the payload will be sent as-is.

 <a name="listing-2"></a>